ExposureLabs/M13-SDL/README.md

 M13-SDL Board

-JST end of original cable
+end of original cable with JST connector